dimxyp/SimpleIPAM/README.md

-# SimpleIPAM - Simple IP address management
+# SimpleIPAM - Simple IP address management - INCLUDE MAC

 ## What is SimpleIPAM?